 The Whitney Museum of American Art defines digital art as one that “uses digital technologies as a medium… such as its real-time, interactive, participatory, generative, and variable characteristics.” contemporary artists seek out those ways to interact with a diverse web audience or a single viewer, affecting them in some way or asking them to affect the artwork, which thanks to digital technologies can react to them based on pressing buttons, their movements, or things they say.

-AI is beginning to enter art in a big way, learning to duplicate human styles, or great masters, or to create art with random variables or viewer-inputted information.
-Websites like NeuralBlender.com ask each visitor to type in a descriptive phrase or series of words, which an AI interprets through web searched images, before producing it’s own visualisation of those words inspired by the images it saw.
-The AI understands nothing of the words offered to it, but nevertheless produces often surreal images which are highly representative of whatever you type.
+AI is beginning to enter art in a big way, duplicating human styles and masters to create art with random variables or viewer-inputted information.
+Websites like NeuralBlender ask visitors to type in a descriptive phrase, which an AI interprets through web searched images, before producing it’s own visualisation of those words inspired by the images it saw.
+The AI understands nothing of the words offered to it, producing often surreal images which are highly representative of whatever you type.

 A digital art style can often be seen in other media, both traditional or modern; many lenticular art prints mix media, movement, and collage with clean digital lines, but true digital art builds interaction, feedback and response into the heart of the piece, and developing fields such as NFTs, geo-locating RFID chips, wearable tech, and virtual and augmented reality, point to a near future where digital art can begin to blend seamlessly with the real world in similar ways to modern street art.